jcarrabino/coding_assessment/README.md

 1. Clone the repository or download the source code.
 1. Open the project in your preferred IDE.
 1. Ensure the directory structure is correct.
 The log file will be saved at `/log/out.txt`.
-    - If the `/log` directory does not exist, the program will create the it
+    - If the `/log` directory does not exist, the program will create it
 1. Build and run the project.

 ## How It Works